Front view of Las Vegas NV house

 Implications for Homeowners:

-- You could lose ownership of your home if the property is sold at auction to recover the taxes owed.
+• You could lose ownership if your property is sold at auction.

 Opportunities for Investors: